-Are Nutrient Deficiencies a Risk On Elimination Diets?
+Are Nutrient Deficiencies a Risk on The Elimination Diet?

-- Try to start the diet at a time where you are free from social engagements and when stress levels are low, in order to make the adjustment easier.
+- Pick your timing: Try to start the diet at a time where you are free from social engagements and when stress levels are low.
+This will make the adjustment easier.

-- For children, close supervision is needed to ensure they do not sneak in “foods” which may invalidate the diet, it may be helpful to wait for school holidays before starting, when you can concentrate on the foods.
+- Supervise children: For children on the elimination diet, close supervision is needed to ensure they do not sneak in ‘unhelpful’ foods.
+Sometimes it’s best to wait for school holidays before starting.

-- If there’s a dinner or a party that can’t be postpone, diets can be frozen for a day and the day can be treated as a food challenge.
-A return to the elimination diet for at least another 5 days until symptoms clear.
+- Diet break: If there’s an important dinner or a party that can’t be postpone, you can stop your diet for a day if needed.
+When you return to your diet, you may need to stick to your diet for another 5 days until your symptoms clear once again.

-- If caffeine is normally consumed then, its worth gradually reducing intake over the week preceding the diet to reduce withdrawals symptoms.
+- Reduce caffeine gradually: Sometimes it’s worth gradually reducing your caffeine intake over the first week of the diet to reduce withdrawals symptoms.